microsoft/Kusto-Query-Language/doc/azure-digital-twins-query-request-plugin.md

 ## Perform time series analytics

-You can use the data history integration feature of Azure Digital Twins to historize digital twin property updates to Azure Data Explorer.
-To learn how to view the historized twin updates in Azure Data Explorer, see [View the historized twin updates in Azure Data Explorer](/azure/digital-twins/how-to-use-data-history?tabs=cli#view-the-historized-twin-updates-in-azure-data-explorer)
+You can use the data history integration feature of Azure Digital Twins to historize digital twin property updates.
+To learn how to view the historized twin updates, see [View the historized twin updates in Azure Data Explorer](/azure/digital-twins/how-to-use-data-history?tabs=cli#view-the-historized-twin-updates-in-azure-data-explorer)